Documentation Index

 • Tools — Which capabilities the AI has access to during sessions.

-• Editors — Architect-level (or higher) users granted full edit access to the diagnostic and all its content, with the same rights as the owner.
+• Editors — Architect-level (or higher) users or user groups granted full edit access to the diagnostic and all its content, with the same rights as the owner.

-• Viewers — Users granted read-only access to the diagnostic and all its content.
+• Viewers — Users or user groups granted read-only access to the diagnostic and all its content.

 Diagnostic List